About Liza Kindred

-My approach combines more than a decade of Buddhist study (I took my vows in 2017) with over 2,000 hours of wellness teacher training across meditation, somatic trauma therapy, sound healing, and energy work.
-But don't let all that serious-sounding training fool you—I believe spiritual practice should be both profound and accessible.
+Through my writing, Sacred Space Sessions, and weekly newsletter, I offer tools rooted in more than a decade of Buddhist study (I took my vows in 2017) and over 1,000 hours of wellness teacher training.
+My approach combines ancient wisdom with modern practicality, because spiritual practice should be both profound and accessible.

 My Approach

 At the heart of everything I do is a simple truth: you are already whole.
-My work isn't about fixing what's broken—it's about helping you recognize and connect with the wholeness that's already there.
+My work isn't about fixing what's broken—it's about helping you recognize and connect with the wholeness that's already inside of you.

 My Core Philosophy